Renewing a UK passport in Bangkok

 You've already got all your colour photocopies, application form, proof of address etc, etc arranged in a nice folder (you have, haven't you?
 Good)

 Take the elevator up to the required floor.
 Go through security.
 Take a queue number at the desk.
 Finally, file your application when your number is called.

 The officer checks all your application documents and gives you a ‘collection document' (we could even refer to this as a 'receipt')

 The officer told me that my new passport would arrive in three to four weeks, possibly even sooner.
 Plus of course he would give me a letter for Thai immigration to help facilitate any transfer of visa stamps.

 To reiterate, the whole application process took me less than ten minutes and everything was handled courteously and professionally.
 I couldn't have been more impressed and many of my friends on social media echoed the same thoughts.
 How rare it is in Thailand to undertake a bureaucratic process and end up thinking ‘shit, what am I going to do with the rest of the day?'

 Job done.
 Go and have a well-earned cup of coffee.

 Finally, this is the actual UK Government website where you can click through the process and go over the information again.

-Update - Monday 16th October
+Update - 16th October 2017